Documentation Index

 Inbound ingestion

-Inbound integrations typically supply:- conversion/order signals
+Inbound integrations typically supply:

 - customer lifecycle changes